CryptozombiesHQ/cryptozombie-lessons/sk/5/13-comments.md

 ---

 Solidity kód naše zombie hry je konečne hotový!
-The Solidity code for our zombie game is finally finished!

 V ďalších lekciách sa pozrieme na to, ako nasadiť náš kontrakt na Ethereum, a ako sním pracovať z Javascriptu prostredníctvom Web3.js.
-In the next lessons, we'll look at how to deploy the code to Ethereum, and how to interact with it with Web3.js.

 Posledná vec, pred tým než ťa v Lekcii 5 necháme ísť: Poďme sa pobaviť o **komentovaní kódu**.
-But one final thing before we let you go in Lesson 5: Let's talk about **commenting your code**.

 ## Syntax pre komentáre
-## Syntax for comments

 Komentáre v Solidity su presne ako tie v JavaScripte.
 Doposiaľ si v CryptoZombies lekciách videl už pár príkladov komentárov na jednom riadku, napríklad:
-Commenting in Solidity is just like JavaScript.
-You've already seen some examples of single line comments throughout the CryptoZombies lessons:

 ```
 // Toto je komentár na jeden riadok.
 Je to taký odkaz pre seba samého (alebo pre druhých)
-// This is a single-line comment.
-It's kind of like a note to self (or to others)
 ```

 Stačí pridať dvojité `//` kdekoľvek, a možeš komentovať.
 Je to tak jednoduché, že by si to mal robiť neustále.
-Just add double `//` anywhere and you're commenting.
-It's so easy that you should do it all the time.

 Ale viem na čo myslíš - jedno riadkové komentáre nestačia.
 Nakoniec, veď si aj rodený spisovateľ!
-But I hear you — sometimes a single line is not enough.
-You are born a writer, after all!

 Takže takto môžme robiť viac riadkové komentáre.
-Thus we also have multi-line comments:

 ```
 contract CryptoZombies {